 - Check engine light stays on or flashes.

-Don't ignore the GMC check engine light because even if there are no symptoms present, fuel consumption may be higher when the check engine light stays on.
+You may not notice performance issues in some cases, such as an EVAP leak or a loose gas cap.
+Don’t ignore the GMC check engine light because even if there are no symptoms, fuel consumption may be higher when the check engine light stays on.

 How to Diagnose and Reset GMC Check Engine Light?